The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Related Work

 \section{Related Work}

-To identify challenges that practitioners face in IaC, Rahman et al. analyzed 2,758 Puppet-related questions from Stack Overflow~\cite{rahman2018questions}.
-Through qualitative analysis, the authors identified 16 major categories of questions.
-Many of these categories, including \emph{Syntax Error} and \emph{Filesystem}, are also observed in our study.
-While Rahman et al.'s study focuses on Puppet, our study focuses on Ansible, which is as of 2024 a more widely used technology for configuration management of services.
+To identify challenges that practitioners face in IaC, Rahman et al. analyzed 2,758 Puppet-related questions from Stack Overflow~\cite{rahman2018questions}, identifying 16 major categories, many of which (e.g., \emph{Syntax Error}, \emph{Filesystem}) also appear in our study.
+While their focus is Puppet, we study Ansible, a more widely used configuration management tool as of 2024, and consider more recent posts and interviews.
 Furthermore, Rahman et al. analyzed questions posted between January 2010 and December 2016, while our interviews and posts reflect the scenario as of 2024.

-Guerriero et al. conducted 44 semi-structured interviews with IaC practitioners to understand how practitioners adopt and develop IaC, the tools available within the IaC ecosystem along with their advantages and limitations, and the specific needs and challenges that practitioners face when working with IaC \cite{guerriero2019adoption}.
-Similarly to our study, they highlight issues such as difficulties with testing and debugging.
-However, we provide a more granular and in-depth analysis, as well as the identification of unique issues of Ansible, such as issues with loops and Jinja.
+Guerriero et al. conducted 44 semi-structured interviews with practitioners to examine IaC practices, tools, and challenges~\cite{guerriero2019adoption}, highlighting issues such as testing and debugging.
+Our study provides a more granular analysis and identifies Ansible-specific issues such as lack of failure locality and blurred language boundaries.

 Begoug et al. collected 52,692 questions and 64,078 responses from Stack Overflow to investigate challenges developers encounter with IaC \cite{begoug2023infrastructure}.
 The dataset includes questions related to Ansible, Pulumi, Terraform, CloudFormation, and other IaC technologies.
-The authors grouped questions into specific topics using the Latent Dirichlet Allocation (LDA) method optimized with a Genetic Algorithm (GA) for parameter fine-tuning.
-Our analysis of the questions of practitioners follows a similar approach.
+The authors grouped questions into topics using the Latent Dirichlet Allocation (LDA) method optimized with a Genetic Algorithm (GA) for parameter fine-tuning.
+Our analysis of practitioners' questions follows a similar approach.
 However, we collected data from two additional sources: Reddit and the Ansible forum.
-Additionally, instead of using LDA, we use TopicGPT for topic modeling, which not only provides interpretable topics, but also produces topics that align better with human categorizations than LDA~\cite{pham2024topicgpt}.
-Finally, although we both found common topics such as \emph{File Management} and \emph{Templating}, due to our focus on Ansible, we found more granular and specific challenges faced by practitioners such as Jinja and AWX issues.
+Additionally, instead of using LDA, we use TopicGPT, which not only provides interpretable topics but also produces topics that align better with human categorizations~\cite{pham2024topicgpt}.
+We both found common topics such as \emph{File Management} and \emph{Templating}, but we found additional challenges faced by practitioners such as Jinja and AWX issues.
+Another key distinction between our study and those described above is that while they focus either on interviews or on questions posted by practitioners, our study employs a mixed-method approach that integrates data from both sources.